 Let’s say a customer decides they want to buy from you.
 They’ve added the item to their shopping cart.
 But then they never end up buying it.

 Figure out why customers are abandoning their cart.
 Where do they stop?
 It might be in the checkout process.
 There can be a number of factors that lead to cart abandonment.

-Test and refine your check-out process so that it’s seamless and easy to use.
+Test and refine your checkout process so that it’s seamless and easy to use.
 Make it so easy that they don’t have time to think “hmm…maybe this isn’t such a good idea after all.”
 A good way to test checkout processes is through A/B testing, or testing two checkout processes for the exact same process.
 This will help tell the story of which process is working the best, and which one is causing customers to drop off.

 That way, you get the finalized conversion, and the customer gets the product or service they want.